dileep-space/arduino-ultrasonic-object-detection/README.md

 ## Working
 The ultrasonic sensor measures the distance to an object.
 If the object is within a defined range, the LED turns ON.
+## Code
+the arduino code is available in the file 'arduino-ultrasonic-object-detection.ino'.